myzhangwater/GROWL/README.md

 # **GROWL Example Code Repository**

-This repository provides example scripts for spatial matching and data processing of the **GROWL (Global Reservoir and Lake Water Level)** dataset.
-It includes workflows for **spatial association** between hydrological stations and reservoir polygons, as well as procedures for **quality control and flagging protocol** of water level and storage time series.
+This repository contains example scripts for processing **GROWL (Global Reservoir and Lake Water Level)** dataset, demonstrating key steps in water level and storage time-series quality control.
+Two examples are included in this repository:

-### **Contents**

-#### **1. 37.CSV**
-Sample data provided by the original institution or agency, which has not undergone any preprocessing or cleaning.
+- **1. ExampleTrainingData.csv**.
+Raw sample data directly provided by the original data source, presented in its unprocessed form without any cleaning, filtering, or quality control applied.

-#### **2. HydroPointMatcher.py**

-Demonstrates spatial matching between hydrological stations and reservoir polygons, including:

-- Buffer-based and within-polygon matching between points and polygons
-- Calculation of the shortest boundary distance (m) for buffer matches

-#### **3. DataProcess.py**

-Demonstrates time-series quality control and interpolation for water level and storage datasets, including:

-- Timeline regularization and gap segmentation
-- Adaptive robust Z
-- Jump detection
-- Monotonic consistency between Level & Storage
-- Cross-variable completion via monotonic mapping

-### **Resources**
+- **2. DataProcess.py**.
+This script establishes a standardized data-processing framework for conducting systematic quality control and flagging of GROWL water level and storage time-series data.
+The workflow encompasses timeline regularization and gap segmentation, outlier detection using an adaptive robust Z-score approach, and monotonicity checks to ensure the physical consistency between water level and storage variables.
+Additionally, the script employs monotonic mapping for cross-variable interpolation and reconstruction, resulting in continuous, internally consistent, and quality-flagged water-level and storage time series.

-- **Interactive visualization of the GROWL dataset:** https://ee-zmy18888536368.projects.earthengine.app/view/growl
+**For quick visual exploration and interactive browsing of the GROWL dataset, please visit the link:** https://ee-zmy18888536368.projects.earthengine.app/view/growl

-- **Download the complete GROWL dataset:** [https://figshare.com/s/e993f2563e914ebb9121](https://figshare.com/s/2354ff22105599637130)
+**For downloading all the GROWL dataset, please visit this link:** https://figshare.com/s/e993f2563e914ebb9121